 How are toxins created?
 Where are they coming from?
 Most of us are aware by now that the world we are living in is toxic.
 On a daily basis, each of us is exposed to a number of potentially harmful substances, all of which the body, especially the liver, must properly handle.
 In addition, poor nutritional habits, lack of sufficient water intake, stress and other emotions can contribute to toxicity in the body if not properly eliminated.
 As you can see, all of us have some measure of toxicity and even healthy individuals should do some internal cleansing two to three times per year.

 The implications of drainage for health and healing are enormous.
 The body’s ability to properly eliminate plays a large part in determining the status of health.
 In other words, health is restored when the body is able to rid itself of toxins that naturally accumulate in the cells.
 But cleansing is just the first step in attaining the higher goals of preventing disease and maintaining health.
-My teacher, Gèrard Guèniot M.D., has taught me that we must also rebuild immunity, improve circulation, prevent aging and protect and nourish the nervous system for a truly holistic approach to health.
+Dr. Erin’s teacher, Gèrard Guèniot M.D., has taught her that we must also rebuild immunity, improve circulation, prevent aging and protect and nourish the nervous system for a truly holistic approach to health.